Foussy/Foussy/README.md

 ### Greetings visitor !
 Welcome to my Github page.

 You are most likely to find science related projects here.
-I am mostly working with python and currently learning C++.
+I am mostly working with python, matlab and currently learning C++.

 <!--
 **Foussy/Foussy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.